 If you struggling with mental wellness, do not hesitate to call Behavioral Wellness 24/7 Access Line: (888) 868-1649

 For UCSB students, CAPS is open and taking patients by video conference appointment.
-For more information and to schedule an appointment please visit http://caps.sa.ucsb.edu/
+For more information and to schedule an appointment click here.

-Health & Wellness wellness.sa.ucsb.edu is a resource for self care resources and wellness offerings that includes food & cooking resources (on a budget), meditation, sleep health and other programs that are designed to address impacts of stress but also build resilience and social connection.
+Student Health & Wellness: A resource for self care resources and wellness offerings that includes food & cooking resources (on a budget), meditation, sleep health and other programs that are designed to address impacts of stress but also build resilience and social connection.

-Student Well-Being website: wellbeing.ucsb.edu.
-This site is a resource that is a central hub of wellbeing resources for students and includes Basic Needs, CAPS, SHS, Health & Wellness, Recreation, C.A.R.E., Student Mental Health Coordination and contacts for urgent needs.
+Student Well-Being: This site is a resource that is a central hub of wellbeing resources for students and includes Basic Needs, CAPS, SHS, Health & Wellness, Recreation, C.A.R.E., Student Mental Health Coordination, and contacts for urgent needs.

 The IVCSD provides multiple resources alongside other community organizations to survivors of sexual assault and other interpersonal violence crimes.
-In partnership with Standing Together to End Sexual Assault (STESA) we recently opened a Survivor Resource Center at 970 Embarcadero Del Mar where survivors and their loved ones can meet with STESA.
-STESA may be contacted at: (805) 564-3696.
+In partnership with Standing Together to End Sexual Assault (STESA) the Survivor Resource Center is available at 970 Embarcadero Del Mar where survivors and their loved ones can meet with STESA.
+STESA may be contacted at (805) 564-3696.

-We also partner with the UC Police Department to provide an Interpersonal Violence Investigations and Prevention Detective for the Isla Vista community.
-Kovena Avila is a specialized trauma informed investigator that is dedicated to working with survivors of sexual assault, domestic violence, stalking, and other related crimes in order to acheive their intended justice.
-Detective Avila may be contacted here: firstname.lastname@example.org.
+IVCSD also partners with the UC Police Department to provide an Interpersonal Violence Investigator and Prevention Detective for the Isla Vista community.
+Kovena Avila is a specialized trauma-informed investigator that is dedicated to working with survivors of sexual assault, domestic violence, stalking, and other related crimes in order to achieve their intended justice.
+Detective Avila may be contacted at: email@example.com.
 Further resources include Campus Advocacy Resources and Education (CARE) that can be contacted at: (805) 893-4613.